 Appointments for blood tests and essential routine monitoring with Practice Nurses are still available but please telephone the surgery first to make an appointment.
 Do not just attend the surgery in person.
-Some chronic disease management i.e. diabetes, asthma, COPD etc will continue to be offered but if possible this may be managed with a telephone consultation or video consultation and not a face to face appointment .
+Some chronic disease conditions i.e. diabetes, asthma, COPD etc will continue to be offered but if possible this may be managed with a telephone consultation or video consultation however we are offering face to face appointments.

 You can also phone 111 for health advice and they will advise you if you need to contact your GP - they also have a website https://111.wales.nhs.uk/

 FOR ALL APPOINTMENT REQUESTS PLEASE TELEPHONE THE SURGERY FIRST

 Home visits will only be carried out for those who are truly housebound (not just due to lack of transport unfortunately).
 All requests for home visit will be put down for one of the Dr's to phone you back to assess the problem further to find the most suitable way of dealing with the problem, which may NOT be a home visit.
 All requests for home visits should ideally be made prior to 11.30am each day.

 Standards of Access

 Welsh Government has recently launched a new set of standards, which aim to raise and improve the level of service for patients in Wales from their GP practices.
 Theses standards will help patients to understand what to expect when they need advice on their health and wellbeing, when they need to consult a GP or other healthcare professional and what other options are available to them.